- About Us

 Please see the Information Pack for details of further eligibility criteria.

 IAC is able to register any eligible family with CARA provided that the prospective adopter is:

-*If you are adopting an identified child from India please speak to the Advice Line for information about the process.
+*If you are already in the process of adopting an identified child from India, or wish to, please speak to the Advice Line for information about the process.

-Although it is possible for the Department for Education to register any approved adopter seeking to adopt from India with CARA, IAC would expect to register any prospective adopter approved by the agency.
+Although it is possible for the Department for Education to register any approved adopter seeking to adopt from India with CARA, IAC registers any prospective adopter approved directly by the agency.
 This ensures that IAC is able to liaise directly with both CARA and the Specialised Adoption Agencies in India about your case and about the child matches proposed.

 There is a charge for this service and further details concerning the service and the costs can be found in the Information for Prospective Adopters: India Special Programme.

-For further information about the special programme please contact the IAC Advice Line through the Contact Us link.
+For further information about the special programme please contact the IAC Advice Line.